TortugaResearch/Tortuga.Shipwright/README.md

 If a trait implements an interface, then it's container will automatically implement it as well.
 All interface methods will call back to the trait.

 The container explicitly implements the interface.
 Use the `Expose` attribute if you also want the methods to be marked as `public`.

+### XML Docs

+If the trait is in the same project as the container, XML Docs will be automatically included in the generated code.

+Shipwright does not currently support XML Docs on traits defined in a different project.
+(This appears to be a limitation of Roslyn.)